Yushenggg/mock-landing-page/README.md

 # RiftRookies

-Landing page for a fictional page called RiftRookies
+Landing page for a fictional page called RiftRookies \
-\n
 Images used in Website Copyrighted from Riot Games Website